19bufordcarl/CarlRPG/Myth & Shadow/Player Characters/Derived Statistics/Level.md

 ## NPCs Level

 NPCs (any creature that is not a PC) also have levels, but they are simply defined in their stat block.

-## Fast Leveling

-*Optional Rule: Not Recommended*
-You can level up over a [Full Rest](../../Game%20Procedures/Resting.md#Full%20Rest) rather than 1 month of [Downtime](Level.md#Downtime).

-Some GM's and players may prefer faster level for campaigns that involve time pressure, or as just a stylistic preference.
-For these campaigns, it is recommended that the group comes up with a narrative reason for why the party is able to grow so quickly relative to the rest of the world.